faierbol/cinstagram/dev-cycle/README.md

 - `version 1.22.0`: improve the search algorithm and the hot, top ... etc. (seperate it to its own module)

-- `version 1.23.0`: improve admin panel fully add the features above (seperate it to its own module)
+- `version 1.23.0`: improve admin panel (there is nothing to improve since I didnt build anything but you get the idea finish a admin panel product fully) fully add the features above (seperate it to its own module)

 - `version 1.24.0`: improve programmer panel fully (seperate it to its own module) (viewing the site data with graphs ... etc.)